Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Though a lack of records of slave ships’ human cargo means we can’t know for sure, history tells us they quite possibly experienced Gadsden’s Wharf, filled with grief for their homelands and fear for their futures.
 The IAAM will tell their stories; they are no longer forgotten.

-A version of this article appeared in the Janurary/February 2019 issue of Family Tree Magazine.
+A version of this article appeared in the January/February 2019 issue of Family Tree Magazine.
+Last updated in June 2023 to reflect the museum’s opening.